kubernetes/dashboard/README.md

 ![Dashboard UI workloads page](docs/dashboard-ui.png)

+**IMPORTANT:** Frontend side of the project is currently undergoing migration from [AngularJS](https://angularjs.org/) to the current version of [Angular](https://angular.io/).
+If you are willing to contribute or you would like to check out early version of the application check [this pull request](https://github.com/kubernetes/dashboard/pull/2727).

 ## Getting Started

 **IMPORTANT:** Since version 1.7 Dashboard uses more secure setup.
 It means, that by default it has minimal set of